tripott/denobyexample/README.md

-# Deno by Example
+# hyper by Example

-This repository contains the source code for https://examples.deno.land/.
+This repository contains the source code for https://examples.hyper.io/.

 Deno by Example is a collection of small snippets showcasing various functions of the APIs implemented in Deno.